catalinred/catalinred.github.com/_posts/2020-03-20-html-replaced-void-elements.markdown

 On this matter, `object-fit` and `object-position` are two CSS properties that apply only to the HTML replaced elements.

-- [`object-fit`](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) specifies how the contents of a HTML replaced element should be fitted to the box established by its used height and width.
+- [`object-fit`](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) specifies how the contents of an HTML replaced element should be fitted to the box established by its used height and width.
 - [`object-position`](https://developer.mozilla.org/en-US/docs/Web/CSS/object-position) determines the alignment of the replaced element inside its box.

 ### 300x150px